nathanin/histo-seg/ReadMe.md

 ## Histo-Seg
 Histo-Seg is a framework for rapid prototyping of image analysis methods applied to digital pathology whole slide images.
 It uses the [openslide](http://openslide.org) library to read from `svs` image pyramids.
 Really it's a set of functions strung together with a couple "pipeline" scripts.
 Development is mostly to facilitate certain projects.
 Please leave reviews, feedback and functional suggestions in the Issues section.
+I'm consistently aiming to simplify the internal code to promote extendability.

 See the publication [HERE].